Zheng Shen 申正

 Extraction out of the nominal domains (NP/DP) is sensitive to multiple factors, many of which have a hard time finding their places in syntax.
 This project uses experimental methods to 1. build a solid empirical foundation and 2. tease the existing locality theories apart.

 Using factorial design comparing extraction out of DPs headed by indefinite and definite articles (a vs. the), we found significant island effect in wh-questions with bare wh-words (Exp Set 1).
+The effects become marginal when using a D-linked wh element (which) in wh-question and in relative clauses (Exp Set 2).

 Shen, Zheng and Meghan Lim.
 2021.
 Extraction from definite, indefinite, and superlative NPs: An experimental approach.
 NELS 52, Rutgers University (online).

+However, when comparing demonstratives (that) with indefinite (a/an), both D-link wh-questions and relative clauses show significant island effect again (Exp Set 3).
 In two follow up experiments comparing that and the indefinite article in D-linked wh-questions and relative clauses (Exp Set 4), we used sentences with piped-piping (instead of P-stranding in Set 1-3) since previous studies observe difference in islandhood between sentences with piped-piping and P-stranding.
 We found the same island effects as Exp Set 3.

-Shen, Zheng and Meghan Lim.
-2022.
+Shen, Zheng and Meghan Lim. accepted.
 The definite DP island in wh-questions and relative clauses.
-HSP 2022 | WCCFL 40
+Syntax. (presented at HSP 2022 | WCCFL 40)

 Coordinate Structure Constraint violating movement and conjunction agreement